 An Encounter with Christ

 It was the Summer of 2008.
-I had just turned 23 years old.
-I moved to Eugene, Oregon for the summer to work as a wildland firefighter.
+I had just turned 23 years old and had moved to Eugene, Oregon for the summer to work as a wildland firefighter.
 This was my second summer in Eugene doing this work, and so my plan was to stay with Alden, a fellow firefighter, as we waited for the call to action.
-Due to a paperwork error at my fire company, I was not eligible to firefight when the call came to ship out to California.
+Due to a paperwork error at the fire company, I was not eligible to firefight when the call came to ship out to California.

 I was not saving any money, however, and on my way back to Seattle I had car troubles that ended up maxing out my credit card.
 My credit card company, as a penalty for maxing out my card, raised my interest rate to 30 percent.
 I was not even able to pay off the interest as it accrued.

-Not only was I broke and in debt, but emotionally broken.
-Once I returned to Seattle, all of the spiritual work I had done felt like it had completely shattered.
-I was having trouble reconnecting to my old friends and found myself still in love with a girl I had worked very hard to get over.
+Not only was I broke and in debt, but emotionally shattered.
+Once I returned to Seattle, all of the spiritual work I had done felt like it had completely vanished.
+I was having trouble reconnecting to my old friends and found myself still in love with a woman I had worked very hard to get over.

 So here I was, homeless in Eugene and extremely depressed.
 I began having intense periods of longing for some Guru to come and take me away on my path to liberation, some Divine Being who could make everything alright.
 I had read Be Here Now, and I remembered its solemn words, “It’s really just another cop-out to be searching for the Guru.”
 God is within, and by waiting for some external thing to save me, I was just pausing the inevitable.

 Though intellectually I knew that it was a cop out, I couldn’t help it.
-The longing was intense and very real.
+The longing was intense and seemingly more real than anything else in my life.
 I began wondering what I would do if my Guru came.

 “What if he just came and asked me to leave?